sclorg/s2i-python-container/2.7/README.md

 * **PIN_PIPENV_VERSION**

     Set this variable together with `ENABLE_PIPENV` to use a specific version of Pipenv.
+    If not set, the latest stable version from PyPI is installed.
     For example `PIN_PIPENV_VERSION=2018.11.26` installs `pipenv==2018.11.26`.